longjoel/bad-bits/readme.md

 _A retro game enspired engine for PC, Mac, and Linux._

+## Getting started

+Ideally, run these 3 commands, in order, and you should be ready to roll.

+`npm install` -- will install the NPM dependencies

+`npm run build` -- will build the engine, and the sample program

+`npm run start` -- will run the sample program

+If you don't have .net core 3.1 installed, you will need this to build the project.
+[DOWNLOAD](https://dotnet.microsoft.com/download/dotnet-core/3.1) Linux and Mac OSX may have missing base dependencies.
+If you are testing on these platforms lets figure out some instructions!

 ## Facts about Bad Bits

 * It is written using .NET Framework.